HL7/davinci-crd/input/pagecontent/hooks.md

 This implementation guide sets expectations for two types of systems:

-**CRD Clients** are typically systems that healthcare providers use at the point of care, including electronic medical records systems, pharmacy systems and other clinical and administrative systems used for ordering, documenting and execution of patient-related services.
+**CRD Clients** are typically systems that healthcare providers use at the point of care, including electronic medical records systems, pharmacy systems and other provider and administrative systems used for ordering, documenting and execution of patient-related services.
 Users of these systems have a need for coverage requirements information to support care planning.
 CRD Clients are type of CDS Client as defined in the [CDS Hooks Specification](https://cds-hooks.hl7.org/2.0).

 **CRD Services** (or servers) are systems that act on behalf of payer organizations to share information with healthcare providers about rules and requirements related to healthcare products and services covered by a patient's payer.
 A CRD Service might provide coverage information related to one or more insurance plans.
 CRD Services are type of CDS Service as defined in the [CDS Hooks Specification](https://cds-hooks.hl7.org/2.0).